jailbirt/theeye-docs/README.md

 2. Install an agent on each server you would like to perform actions.
 3. Create yor first resource from TheEye Web.

-Once you've activated your user, you'll see this Dasboard after login:
+Once you've activated your user account, you'll see this Dasboard after login:
 ![](images/FirstTimeLogin.jpg)

 #### Agent Installation